AbirFaisal/COP4655/Project5_TriviaGame/README.md

 # Project 5 - *Name of App Here*

-Submitted by: **Your Name Here**
+Submitted by: **Abir Faisal**

-**Name of your app** is an app that ...
-[TODO]
+**Project 5: Trivia Game** a trivia game that allows users to select a category, difficulty level, and number of questions.
+The game should fetch trivia questions from an API and display them to the user.
+The user should be able to answer the questions and submit their score.

-Time spent: **X** hours spent in total
+Time spent: **10** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] App launches to an Options screen where user can modify the types of questions presented when the game starts.
+- [X] App launches to an Options screen where user can modify the types of questions presented when the game starts.
 Users should be able to choose:
-  - [ ] Number of questions
+  - [X] Number of questions
-  - [ ] Category of questions
+  - [X] Category of questions
-  - [ ] Difficulty of questions
+  - [X] Difficulty of questions
-  - [ ] Type of questions (Multiple Choice or True False)
+  - [X] Type of questions (Multiple Choice or True False)
-- [ ] User can tap a button to start trivia game, this presents questions and answers in a List or Card view.
+- [X] User can tap a button to start trivia game, this presents questions and answers in a List or Card view.
   - Hint: For Card view visit your FlashCard app.
 List view is an equivalent to UITableView in UIKit.
 Much easier to use!
 - [ ] Selected choices are marked as user taps their choice (but answered is not presented yet!)
 - [ ] User can submit choices and is presented with a score on trivia game